 After Paul’s “road to Damascus” encounter, he went to Arabia for some unstated reason and duration.
 Perhaps he “camped out” in the Wilderness to pray and commune with God.
 Perhaps he lived for a while with Bedouins to learn the tent-making skills that provided his financial support during his missionary journeys.

-But when he who had set me apart before I was born, and who called me by his grace, was pleased to reveal his Son to me, in order that I might preach him among the Gentiles, I did not immediately consult with anyone; nor did I go up to Jerusalem to those who were apostles before me, but I went away into Arabia, and returned again to Damascus. —Galatians 1:15–17 ESV (emphasis added)
+was pleased to reveal his Son to me, in order that I might preach him among the Gentiles, I did not immediately consult with anyone;

 The wording of the passage quoted above implies to me that he purposely avoided the apostles for the time being.
 My assumption is that he wanted his instructions to come directly from God, since God had chosen him to reveal the mysteries of the new Church.
 Some commentators suggest that he traveled to Petra for some type of religious or geographic training, but I think his knowledge in those areas needed no further enhancement.
 If he spent time in any city during this period, I think that Philadelphia (ancient Rabbath Ammon and modern Amman, Jordan) was more likely.